csc-training/csc-env-eff/part-2/installing/cmake.md

    ```
 4. If you get errors, try to fix the problems.
 For example, if you did not load
    the `boost` module, you'll get an error `Could NOT find Boost`.
 Often it is
-   easiest to remove everything in the `build` directory and start from the
+   easiest to delete everything in the `build` directory and start from the
    beginning after fixing all issues.
 5. After running `cmake`, run `make` to compile the application: